Tag Archives: Sarah Snook

 Winchester – The House That Ghosts Built (2018), Helen Mirren

-In Winchester – The House That Ghosts Built Helen Mirren is an eccentric firearm heiress who believes that she’s being haunted by the souls of people killed by the Winchester repeating rifle.
-Jason Clarke and Sarah Snook also star while Peter and Michael Spierig write / direct…
+In Winchester – The House That Ghosts Built, Helen Mirren is an eccentric firearm heiress who believes that she’s being haunted by the souls of people killed by the Winchester repeating rifle.
+Jason Clarke and Sarah Snook also star, while Peter and Michael Spierig write/direct.

-For some reason it crossed my mind after watching this trailer that there maybe an interesting twist in this story.
-I’m interested because it’s Helen Mirren and I’m hoping that the horrors are more like those in Crimson Peak (2015) rather than something that will induce nightmares for me.
+I’m into this because it’s Mirren, and I’m hoping that the horrors are more like those in Crimson Peak (2015) rather than something that will result in nightmares for me.
+What do you think?

 Winchester – The House That Ghosts Built Release Dates: February 2nd, 2018 (US); March 2nd, 2018 (UK)…